Roman-Simone/computer-vision-project/README.md

 - [2.
 Homography:](#2-homography)
 - [3.
 3D ball tracking](#3-3d-ball-tracking)

-## Video presentation
-We’ve created a video presentation to showcase our project in action—check it out [here on YouTube](https://youtu.be/S4Q2eL1fSJU)!

 ## Description

 This project focuses on processing and analyzing a volleyball match captured from 10 different camera views.
 The project has been developed through these 3 main subtasks: